Administration for Native Americans, ACF, HHS.

 3. Applications for proposed projects that are not written specifically in response to an ANA FOA.
 These applications may have been submitted to another funding agency and are not tailored to ANA's goals as specified in an ANA FOA.

 This “Do Not Fund” will be added to ensure that proposed projects are specific to ANA's funding goals and that they are strongly supported by the community.
-ANA has previously received applications that include letters of support that were written to other funding agencies and are not specific to the project proposed for ANA funding.
+ANA has previously received applications that include Start Printed Page 13066letters of support that were written to other funding agencies and are not specific to the project proposed for ANA funding.
 This does not demonstrate a strong commitment towards fulfilling the purpose of ANA's goals and is not specific to the requirements of ANA's FOAs.

 4. Projects that do not demonstrate a current need or recent community support for the proposed project.